United Nations Alliance of Civilizations: 7th Global Forum: Baku, Azerbaijan (2016)

+6th Global Forum: Bali, Indonesia (2014)

+The 6th Global Forum of the United Nations Alliance of Civilizations was held in Bali, Indonesia from 29-30 August 2014, with the theme "Unity in Diversity: Celebrating diversity for common and shared values."

+5th Global Forum: Vienna, Austria (2013)

+The fifth Global Forum of UNAOC was held in Vienna, Austria in 2013.

+4th Global Forum: Doha, Qatar (2011)

+The United Nations Alliance of Civilizations convened its 4th Global Forum in Doha, Qatar from December 11-13, 2011.
+Over 2,000 participants, including political and corporate leaders, civil society activists, youth groups, faith communities, research centers, foundations and journalists, came together to agree on joint actions to improve relations across cultures, combat prejudice and build lasting peace.

-2010 Forum: Rio de Janeiro, Brazil
+3rd Forum: Rio de Janeiro, Brazil (2010)

 On 27–29 May 2010, a network of over 2,000 political and corporate leaders, civil society activists, youth, journalists, foundations, and religious leaders gathered in Rio de Janeiro, under the theme "Bridging Cultures, Building Peace," for the third United Nations Alliance of Civilizations' forum.

 The theme of the conference set out key questions for the participants to discuss over the course of the three-day forum, these included: